mozilla/ichnaea/docs/api/submit_api.rst

 meters.
 Altitude measures the height above or below the mean sea level, as defined by WGS84.

-The timestamp has to be in UTC time, encoded in ISO 8601.
+The time has to be in UTC time, encoded in ISO 8601.
 If not provided, the server time will be used.
+It should be the first of the month, in which the radio environment was observed at the given location.
+The coarse grained month resolution protects the privacy of the observer.

 Submit results
 --------------